orchidsoftware/orchid.software/docs/en/docs/attachments.md

 }
 ```

-It will automatically upload your file to the default repository (`public`) and create an entry in the database.
+This will automatically upload the file to the default repository (usually `public`) and create an entry in the database.

+To retrieve the URL of an attachment, you can use the `url()` method:

 ```php
 $image = $item->attachment()->first();